 We need to talk about Erling.

-Just when it looked like a way to contain Manchester City’s beast had been found, Haaland produced a moment of utter brilliance to down his former club Borussia Dortmund in the Champions League.
+Just when it looked like a way to contain Manchester City’s beast had been found, Haaland produces a moment of utter brilliance to give his side the win over Borussia Dortmund in the Champions League.

 The 22-year-old Norwegian showed incredible acrobatics to fire in the decisive goal, which saw him raise his left leg approximately six feet in the air as he got on the end of Joao Cancelo’s delightful cross from the left.

 The goal was a superhuman effort, talkSPORT’s Micky Gray suggested.